teodevgroup/teo/README.md

   <hr />
 </div>

+## Notice

+Teo 0.4 will be a total new version.
+Teo is relocated as an ORM.
+CLI, Code generation, Node.js and Python will be removed.

 ## Introduction

 Teo is **schema-driven** web server framework.
 The server side API is native to Rust, Node.js and Python.